Masai ostrich

 The Masai ostrich (Struthio camelus massaicus), also known as the East African ostrich is a red-necked subspecies variety of the common ostrich and is endemic to East Africa.
 It is one of the largest birds in the world, second only to its sister subspecies Struthio camelus camelus.
-Today it is hunted and farmed for eggs, meat, and feathers.
+Today it is farmed for eggs, meat, and feathers.

 Taxonomy

 Subspecies

 The Masai ostrich is one of the three extant subspecies of ostrich currently inhabiting Africa, including the nominative ostrich (S. c. camelus) found across northern Africa and the South African ostrich (S. c. australis).
 It is considered one of the two red-necked forms of ostrich, along with S. c. camelus, as opposed to the two blue-necked forms (S. c. australis and S. c. molybdyphanes).

 Comparative restriction-enzyme analysis of mitochondrial DNA (mtDNA) found the Masai ostrich, though genetically distinct, is most closely related to S. c. australis, despite their geographical separation, and least genetically related to S. c. molybdophanes, despite habitat overlap.
 Explanations for these counterintuitive findings are that while the Brachystegia or “miombo” woodlands currently serves as a zoogeographic barrier separating northern and southern ostrich populations, it is theorized that this barrier was not as dense and effective throughout evolutionary time and once allowed for brief periods of intraspecific breeding between S. c. massaicus and S. c. australis populations.
 Conversely, the genetic divergence observed between S. c. massaicus and S. c. molybdophanes, albeit a lack of any zoogeographic barrier, is thought to be due to the ecological differences in behavioral and reproductive cues between these populations.
 These differences were substantial enough to prevent intraspecific breeding throughout time.
 These same studies found S. c. massaicus to significantly differ genetically from S. c. camelus subspecies.

 Although the now extinct subspecies S. c. syriacus was determined to also be a red-necked form of ostrich based on historical evidence, similar analysis of mtDNA found the Masai ostrich to not be as close of a relative to S. c. syriacus compared to S. c. camelus.